 Most importantly, if something isn’t working, pull the team together and find out why.
 Perhaps you’ll need to hire another member of staff, make an adjustment in your plan or get help from an external digital marketing agency.
 Work together as a team, and you’ll achieve your goals.

-Does your college or university use a content calendar?
+Does your college use a content calendar?
 Let us know in the comments below, or tweet us @TeamTillison.